SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Note that this ``typealias`` doesn't set a *value* for ``statusCode`` or ``description``.
 It's not actually creating a tuple for a specific status code – it's defining what *all* HTTP status codes look like.

-Note also that ``HTTPStatus`` has a capitalized name, as it is a new *type* of tuple, rather than an instance of a particular tuple type.
+Note also that ``HTTPStatus`` has a capitalized name, because it is a new *type* of tuple, rather than an instance of a particular tuple type.
 This is different from the variable name ``http404Error``, which starts with a lowercase letter, and capitalizes sub-words within the name.
-This approach – ``CapitalizedWords`` for types, ``lowercaseThenCapitalizedWords`` for variable names – is strongly encouraged to help make your code more readable.
+This approach – ``CapitalizedWords`` for types, ``lowercaseThenCapitalizedWords`` for variable names – is strongly encouraged for consistency and readability.

-Because it's a type, ``HTTPStatus`` can be used to create new tuples:
+Because it's a type, ``HTTPStatus`` can be used to declare new tuple variables of that type:

 .. testcode:: tuples